haystack/murmur/README.md

 Murmur uses Django with a MySQL backend (you can replace with any other backend Django supports).
 For email, we use postfix along with the python lamson library.

-#### Private File

-Please contact us for an example of the private file.
-You cannot run the program without it.

-#### Install MySQL Server

-#### setup the database
-* change the root mysql account to one written in private file.
-* make sure you can log in to mysql with the password in the command line: `mysql -u root -p`

 #### Install Git and clone this repository
 * `git clone https://github.com/haystack/murmur.git`